 This is studio-based learning in which you work at your art making and test presentations, meeting regularly with your supervisor for intensive consultations that examine, question and identify the forward trajectory of your work.
 In addition, you will engage in peer-to-peer dialogue and develop the ability to critically and reflectively evaluate creative outcomes.
 This occurs through the scheduled teacher-led group critique sessions as well as individual supervision.

 You will be given a studio space for the development of your artworks, subject to regular use and compliance with the MFA Studio Guidelines.
 Students have access to a range of facilities across the school to support their area of practice, from light fabrication workshops, AV studios, computer labs, AV recording equipment, ceramics and gold and silver-smithing studios, large format photo printing facilities, and printmaking studios.

 RMIT will provide you with resources and tools for learning in this course through our online systems.

 The University Library has extensive resources for Art students.
 The Library has produced a subject guide that includes quality online and print resources for your studies [http://rmit.libguides.com/sb.php?subject_id=67925]

 The MFA has a very extensive searchable reading list, which is made available to all enrolled students.

 Overview of Assessment

-You will be assessed through a capstone presentation/exhibition/performance.
-You will be required to:
+You will be assessed through a major presentation/exhibition/performance.

 Feedback will be given on all assessment tasks.